YunxinLi/LingCloud/README.md

 ## Acknowledge
 Thanks everyone for your contributions.

-If you're using LMEye in your research or applications, please cite using this BibTeX:
+If you're using LMEye in your research or applications, please cite our work.

 ## License
 This repository respects to Apache license 2.0.